rkarn/DT-SHAP-Backdoor/README.md

-# Backdoor Attack on Decision Tree Model
+# Backdoor Attack Detection on Decision Tree Model

-This repository demonstrates a backdoor attack on a decision tree model for the `MNIST`, `Hardware-Trojan-Detection`, and `Software-Trojan-Detection` datasets.
+This repository demonstrates a backdoor attack detection on a decision tree model for the `MNIST`, `Hardware-Trojan-Detection`, and `Software-Trojan-Detection` datasets.

 ## Overview